John von Neumann: Accolades

 "It seems fair to say that if the influence of a scientist is interpreted broadly enough to include impact on fields beyond science proper, then John von Neumann was probably the most influential mathematician who ever lived," wrote Miklós Rédei.
 Lax stated that von Neumann would have won a Nobel Prize in Economics had he lived longer, and that "if there were Nobel Prizes in computer science and mathematics, he would have been honored by these, too."
 Gian-Carlo Rota wrote that von Neumann "was the first to have a vision of the boundless possibilities of computing, and he had the resolve to gather the considerable intellectual and engineering resources that led to the construction of the first large computer" and consequently that "No other mathematician in this century has had as deep and lasting an influence on the course of civilization."
 He is widely regarded as one of the greatest and most influential mathematicians and scientists of the 20th century.
 As a result of his wide reaching influence and contributions to many fields, he is widely considered a polymath.

-Neurophysiologist Leon Harmon described him in a similar manner, calling him the only "true genius" he had ever met: "von Neumann's mind was all-encompassing.
+Neurophysiologist Leon Harmon described him in a similar manner, calling von Neumann the only "true genius" he had ever met, despite having met figures such as Einstein, Teller and J. Robert Oppenheimer, stating that: "von Neumann's mind was all-encompassing.
 He could solve problems in any domain. ...
 And his mind was always working, always restless."
 While consulting for non-academic projects von Neumann's combination of outstanding scientific ability and practicality gave him a high credibility with military officers, engineers, and industrialists that no other scientist could match.
 In nuclear missilery he was considered "the clearly dominant advisory figure" according to Herbert York.
 Economist Nicholas Kaldor said he was "unquestionably the nearest thing to a genius I have ever encountered."
 Likewise, Paul Samuelson wrote, "We economists are grateful for von Neumann's genius.
 It is not for us to calculate whether he was a Gauss, or a Poincaré, or a Hilbert.
 He was the incomparable Johnny von Neumann.
 He darted briefly into our domain and it has never been the same since."